cncf/glossary/content/en/function-as-a-service.md

 FaaS gives developers an [abstraction](/abstraction/) for running web applications in response to events without managing servers.
 For example, uploading a file could trigger custom code that transcodes the file into various formats.
-FaaS will auto-scale the infrastructure for heavy use, and the developer does not have to spend any time or resources building the code for [scalability](/scalability/).
+FaaS will auto-scale the underlying infrastructure that runs the application code for heavy use, and the developer does not have to spend any time or resources building the code for [scalability](/scalability/).
 Billing is based on computation time alone, which means businesses do not have to pay when the functions are not in use.